 On the 34th floor, there is an exclusive executive club lounge for the use of Club Level guests that can be reached by a staircase from the guest rooms and offers spectacular views of the Osaka skyline.

 Newly renovated The Club Lounge consists of five areas: the entrance, the living room area, the bar, the dining area, and the food presentation area.
 Enjoy sweeping views of the city and a refined atmosphere reminiscent of an 18th-century aristocratic residence.

-With five daily culinary presentations throughout the day, club guests are invited to enjoy refined cuisine, unique experiential activities, or simply unwind.
+With five daily culinary presentations throughout the day, including Breakfast, Light Snacks, Afternoon Tea, Cocktails, Hors d’oeuvres, Sweets, and Cordials.
+Club guests are invited to enjoy refined cuisine, unique experiential activities, or simply unwind.

 Clubroom and suite guests also enjoy personalized check-in and check-out service and a dedicated Club concierge service.
 In addition, there is a complimentary limousine drop-off service within the immediate JR Osaka station area.

 Book your next stay here via our luxury travel concierge for extra free benefits.